-Web Design is one of the significant aspects of any business or individuals who want to build up their online presence.
-Like other things, the web design trends are also change from year to year.
+Web Design is one of the significant aspects for any business or individual who wants to build up their online presence.
+Like other things, web design trends too change from year to year.

 In order to keep up with today’s requirements, one must understand the current demands of the web design field.

-Many of the trends that were spotted at the last year are still around in this year also.
-At below let us see about the web design trends for 2014.
+Many of the trends that were spotted last year are still around this year too.
+Given below are some of the important web design trends of 2014.

 Web Design Trends 2014: